 Most anesthetic drugs used in the operating room are completely out of your system within 24 hrs after the end of your procedure.

 It is safe to take your usual medications after your anesthetic.
 However, make sure your surgeon is aware of all medications that you take, as these may interact with the pain medications that they prescribe.
+Hormonal birth controls may not be as effective after some medications given during your procedure.
+Please talk to your anesthesiologist to discuss if you need to use non-hormonal contraceptives for 7 days.

 Once a regional block begins to wear off, the ability to move your arm or leg and the return of feeling (including pain) occurs rather quickly.
 It is important to not get behind in your pain control measures.
 We recommend that you begin taking the pain medications prescribed by your surgeon as soon as you begin regaining any feeling in the area that was numb.
 Then take your pain medications as directed by your surgeon.